 Isolated or disengaged plant should:

-A process should be put in place to enable effective communication and consultation with affected workers and other persons conducting a business or undertaking to prevent any risk to health and safety arising from restarting the operation of the plant which has been shut down due to inspection, maintenance or cleaning.
+A process should be put in place to enable effective communication and consultation with affected workers and other persons conducting a business or undertaking to prevent any risk to health and safety arising from restarting the operation of the plant, which has been shut down due to inspection, maintenance or cleaning.

-Where plant cannot be isolated, methods to prevent accidental operation must be implemented.
+Where plant cannot be isolated, methods to prevent accidental operations must be implemented.
 The work should be carried out under controlled procedures to allow for maintenance and cleaning without risk to the health and safety of the person performing the work.

 Damaged plant should be withdrawn from service until any risks to health and safety have been controlled.